Skip to content

 For a ceiling I’d use pumped-in cellulose: seamless, with a pest, fire and mould edge.
 For underfloor or a dust-sensitive home, polyester batts.
 I sell both, so I’ve no reason to push one over the other.

 These are my own two products: Comfort Zone® cellulose that we make in Tiaro, and the polyester batts I rate as the King of batts.
 I don’t have a dog in the fight between them.
-This page is the honest version of which one belongs in which part of your house.
+This page lays out which one actually belongs in which part of your house.

 Cellulose fibre on the ceiling and clean polyester batts in the in-ceiling wall, side by side, Comfort Zone